SARDONYX-sard/serde-hkx/docs/specification/hkx_binary_format.md

 # Hkx binary data format

+- Note
-- Note that offset is 0 based index.
+  - That offset is 0 based index.
+  - Endianness should always be taken into account for data larger than 1bytes.

 ## Hkx one file binary format